 Putting a chair in a bathtub to help an elderly loved one take a quick shower?
 Not easy.
 Doing the same in a 3×5 or larger walk-in shower with a handheld sprayer?
 Much easier.

 DURABILITY & COST: A well done shower will also last much longer than an acrylic or steel enamel bathtub and therefore save money in the long run.
-With proper waterproofing right below the surface tile and proper grout, a custom tile shower can be guaranteed to last for at least 30 years and likely much longer.
+With proper waterproofing right below the surface tile and proper grout, a custom tile shower can last a literal lifetime.
 In contrast, relatively inexpensive acrylic plastic or steel bathtubs that get a lot of use generally last only 10 to 15 years before becoming too scratched or discolored (for acrylic) or chipped and corroded (for steel) to easily repair.

 Porcelain coated cast iron bathtubs are more durable and long lasting (and easier to completely refinish to as-new condition) than acrylic or steel tubs, but are also much more costly and difficult to install.

-Converting a beat-up tub/shower combo to a walk-in custom shower is no more expensive than installing a new bathtub and tile surround.
-And, a custom tile shower with excellent presealed grout will last 2-3 times as long as a new acrylic or steel tub and tiled tub surround.
+Converting a beat-up tub/shower combo to a walk-in custom shower is no more expensive than installing a new bathtub and tile surround when done by a solo marxist expert.
+And, a custom tile shower with excellent presealed grout will last longer than an acrylic or steel tub and tiled tub surround.
 Overall, tub to shower conversions save money in the long run.

 Bottom Line: Showers are great!

 A well designed and properly installed custom walk-in shower versus an acrylic or steel tub and tile surround is like metal roofing versus asphalt shingles.
-It might be marginally more expensive at the outset, but it’ll last for far longer and probably match your evolving lifestyle much better over time.
+It will be more expensive at the outset.
+It will howerver last far longer and give wonderful peace of mind during every hailstorm..

-So, if you have more than one bathroom and multiple bathtubs in your home, consider a tub to shower conversion for your remodel.
+If you have more than one bathroom and multiple bathtubs in your home, consider converting a tub to a shower.
 Worked out real well for this happy shower spa doggo!